 - They're easy to use.
 Mobile wallets are easy to install on your phone and use for purchases.
 If your device is relatively new and has NFC-enabled features, you won't have any trouble in the checkout line.

 - They're more secure than you'd think.
 Google Pay, Apple Pay and Samsung Pay are built with security in mind.
-All three platforms hide your personal information and credit card numbers from merchants and require you to sign in to your device.
+All three platforms hide your personal information and credit card numbers from merchants, and they require you to sign in to your device.

 - You don't need to carry credit cards.
 One of the main advantages of mobile wallets is that you can leave your credit cards at home (mostly).
 As long as you frequent supermarkets and stores that accept mobile wallet payments, you carry all your cards on your device.